-Cytiva 11:15 Predicting Viscosity in Concentrated Antibody Solutions Using Machine Learning and Large-Scale Datasets Pin-Kuang Lai, PhD, Assistant Professor, Chemical Engineering and Materials Science, Stevens Institute of Technology We measured the viscosity of a large panel of 229 mAbs to develop predictive models for high-concentration screening.
+11:15 Predicting Viscosity in Concentrated Antibody Solutions Using Machine Learning and Large-Scale Datasets Pin-Kuang Lai, PhD, Assistant Professor, Chemical Engineering and Materials Science, Stevens Institute of Technology We measured the viscosity of a large panel of 229 mAbs to develop predictive models for high-concentration screening.
 We developed DeepViscosity, consisting of 102 ensemble models to classify lowviscosity and high-viscosity mAbs at 150 mg/mL, using a sequencebased DeepSP model.
 Two independent test sets, comprising 16 and 38 mAbs, were used to assess DeepViscosity's generalizability.
 The model exhibited an accuracy of 87.5% and 89.5% on both test sets, respectively.
-11:45 Elucidation of CHO Cell Metabolism Using Multi-Omics J. Castro, PhD, Senior Scientist, Cell Engineering & Analytical Sciences, Johnson & Johnson Innovative Medicine This study investigated the metabolism of Chinese Hamster Ovary (CHO) cells through a multi-omics approach, integrating proteomic and metabolomic datasets.
-By developing genome-scale models, metabolic patterns were successfully identified and analyzed, leading to new hypotheses about the regulatory mechanisms driving cellular behavior.
+11:45 Elucidation of CHO Cell Metabolism Using Multi-Omics J. Castro.
+PhD.
+Senior Scientist, Cell Engineering & Analytical Sciences.
+Johnson & Johnson Innovative Medicine This study investigated the metabolism of Chinese Hamster Ovary (CHO) cells through a multi-omics approach, integrating proteomic and metabolomic datasets.
+By developing genome-scale models, metabolic patterns were successfully identified and analyzed. leading to new hypotheses about the regulatory mechanisms driving cellular behavior.
 These findings provided insights that enhance the understanding of CHO cell metabolism and may improve strategies for optimizing protein bioproduction.
-12:15 pm Structure-Based Charge Calculations for Predicting Properties and Profiling Antibody Therapeutics Nels Thorsteinson, Director of Biologics, Biologics, Chemical Computing Group We present a method for modeling antibodies and performing pHdependent conformational sampling, which can enhance property calculations.
-Structure-based charge descriptors are evaluated for their predictive performance on recently published antibody pl, viscosity, and clearance data.
-From this, we devised four rules for therapeutic antibody profiling which address developability issues arising from hydrophobicity and charged-based solution behavior, PK, and the ability to enrich for those that are approved by the FDA.
-12:30 De Novo Antibody Discovery and Lead Optimization Utilizing Large Language Models Satoshi Tamaki, PhD, CEO/CSO, MOLCURE Inc.
+12:15 pm Structure-Based Calculations for Predicting Properties and Profiling Antibody Therapeutics

+Nels Thorsteinson, Director of Biologics, Biologics, Chemical Computing Group We present a method for modeling antibodies and performing pHdependent conformational sampling, which can enhance property calculations.
+Structure-based descriptors are evaluated for their predictive performance on HIC and viscosity data.
+From this, we devised four rules for the rapeutic antibody profiling which address developability issues arising from hydrophobicity and chargedbased solution behavior, and the ability to enrich for those that are approved by the FDA.
+Antibody modeling and docking accuracy is assessed and compared to recent ML tools.
+12:30 De novo Antibody Discovery and Lead Optimization Utilizing Large Language Models

+Satoshi Tamaki, PhD.
+CEO/CSO, MOLCURE Inc.

 In Al-driven drug discovery, there is growing demand for integrated systems that combine computational and experimental approaches.
 In response, MOLCURE has developed a platform that unites large language models, laboratory automation, and molecular biology to accelerate de novo antibody discovery.
 This system enables in silico design of diverse lead candidates and projectspecific optimization.
-We will present recent developments and case studies with pharma partners where Al and wet-lab integration led to successful outcomes.

-12:45 Session Break
+We will present recent developments and case studies with pharma partners where AI and wet-lab integration led to successful outcomes.
+12:45 Session Break 12:50 LUNCHEON PRESENTATION: High Throughput Developability Assays as a Tool for PK Prediction: How Far Have We Come?

-Chemical

-Group

-Computing

-12:50 LUNCHEON PRESENTATION: High Throughput Developability Assays as a Tool for PK Prediction: How Far Have We Come?